Jennisa/parasitic-egg-detection/README.md

 The outcome of this project could be further improved and assist diagnosis in real clinical use, or even automate detection and identification of intestinal parasite eggs, which can be used by non-experts.

 ## Technical Challenges: Briefly describe what is technically challenges of this problem.
+Some eggs have low contrast and lack of details inside the eggs which can lead to misdetection.

 ## Related Works:
 Paper: Parasitic Egg Detection and Classification in Low-cost Microscopic Images using Transfer Learning